ShikharSrivastava-aiml/Stock-tracker-MicroservicesArchitecture/README.md

-## A Streamlit frontend orchestrates multiple FastAPI microservices (stock analysis, market news, portfolio, earnings) that fetch data from Alpha Vantage, registered/discovered via a Consul-backed service registry, all containerized with Docker Compose.
+## This project is a Streamlit frontend that orchestrates multiple FastAPI microservices (stock analysis, market news, portfolio, earnings) which then fetch data from Alpha Vantage, registered/discovered via a Consul-backed service registry, all containerized with Docker Compose.

 ## This application is made utilizing the microservice architecture.